-Policy S1 (Existing Shopping Centres) of the 1998 Local Plan includes policy regarding new shopping development within and adjacent to Swadlincote, although this policy is very different in scope and detail and is mainly focussed on identifying the location of potential future development areas to support the continuing growth of the town centre.

-No changes have been proposed to this policy as a result of this appraisal work, although previously the identification of regeneration areas included in this policy formed part of proposed Policy RTL1.
+- 6.18.6 Policy S1 (Existing Shopping Centres) of the 1998 Local Plan includes policy regarding new shopping development within and adjacent to Swadlincote, although this policy is very different in scope and detail and is mainly focussed on identifying the location of potential future development areas to support the continuing growth of the town centre. - 6.18.7 No changes have been proposed to this policy following the June 2016 Draft Local Plan consultation or as a result of the sustainability appraisal process, although previously the identification of regeneration areas included in this policy formed part of proposed Policy RTL1.

-There has been significant recent investment into Swadlincote town centre, and it is unclear what potential there is for further large scale retail and leisure developments in the foreseeable future.
+6.18.8 There has been significant recent investment into Swadlincote town centre, and it is unclear what potential there is for further large scale retail and leisure developments in the foreseeable future.
 Moreover, significant investment into the town centre in recent years has been publically funded (Phase 1 and 2 works of the Swadlincote Town Centre Masterplan which included works to the Delph, West Street and a number of passages around the Town Centre) and the recently started Swadlincote Townscape Heritage Scheme funded by the Heritage Lottery Fund.
 Clearly such funding and investment is often opportunistic in nature and it is unclear whether or when further large scale opportunities to improve Swadlincote town centre will come forward.

-In the medium to long term structural changes affecting high streets across the UK such as the rise of on-line retail could affect the level of vacant units, or the wider health of Swadlincote Town Centre.
+6.18.9 In the medium to long term structural changes affecting high streets across the UK such as the rise of on-line retail could affect the level of vacant units, or the wider health of Swadlincote Town Centre.
 However this policy seeks to mitigate the medium and long term risks associated with changes by allowing for the flexible reuse of retail units within a wider range of use classes than historic policies.
-However such a policy approach could dilute or weaken the core retail offer of the town over the plan period
+However such a policy approach could dilute or weaken the core retail offer of the town over the plan period.

-This policy will work in combination Policy BNE12 (Shopfronts), RTL1 (Swadlincote Town Centre) and RTL3 (Local Centres and Villages).
+6.18.10 This policy will work in combination Policy BNE11 (Shopfronts), and RTL1 (Swadlincote Town Centre).